mihirshah2005/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Opens a scrollable popup window containing the list of available commands and shortcuts.<br>
+Opens a popup window containing a list of available commands and their usage formats.
-This helps users quickly navigate the app without leaving the main interface.
+This feature helps users quickly navigate and recall command syntax without leaving the main interface.

+Format: help [KEYWORD]

+*  Typing help without arguments displays all available commands along with their summaries and usage examples.
+*  Typing help [keyword] shows the summary and example for the specific command [keyword], for eg- help addstu
+*  Typing help [x] displays all commands that start with “x” (e.g.,help a gives  addstu, addvol, etc.).

 **Tip:** You can resize or scroll through the Help window to view all commands.